learn-co-curriculum/phase-3-active-record-migrations/README.md

 ## Setup

-1) We're going to be using the `activerecord` gem to create a mapping between our database and model.
+1) We're going to use the `activerecord` gem to create a mapping between our database and model.

 2) While this is marked as a Readme, fork and clone this repository.
-Take a look at the Gemfile in this directory.
+Take a look at the `Gemfile` in this directory.
 Be sure to run `bundle install`.

 ## Migrations
 From [the _RailsGuides_ section on Migrations](http://guides.rubyonrails.org/v3.2.8/migrations.html):